datboyblu3/HackTheBox_Studies/HTB-Academy/8-Attacking Common Services/HTB Labs/Easy Boxes/Nest/Nest.md

 ```

 Turns out it's blocking null sessions.
-So we have to specify a username and password:
+So we have to specify ANY username and password:

 ### Specify random credentials